mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ### The Toxicity Metric

-On top of this let's use MLflow default metrics for the evaluators.
+In addition to this custom metric let's use MLflow built-in metrics for the evaluators.
 In this case MLflow wll use roberta-hate-speech model to detect the [toxicity](https://huggingface.co/spaces/evaluate-measurement/toxicity).
 This metric evaluates responses for any harmful or inappropriate content, reinforcing the company's commitment to a positive customer experience.

 ```python
 # Log and evaluate the model